-(a) Market risk

-(i) Currency risk
+- (a) Market risk - (i) Currency risk

 The Company maintains cash and deposits mainly in Singapore Dollars ("SGD") which is consistent with its functional currency.
 The foreign exchange exposure arose mainly from exchange rate movements of the United States Dollar ("USD") against the SGD.
-The Company manages its exposure to foreign exchange risk by monitoring its level of assets and liabilities that are denominated in foreign currencies.
+However, the Company manages its exposure to USD by applying fair value hedge in USD.